sauradip/fewshotQAT/README.md

 * GCC >= 4.9

 ## Installation
-Based on the idea of ROI Alignment from Mask-RCNN, GTAD's author developed **SGAlign layer** in our implementation.
+Based on the idea of ROI Alignment from Mask-RCNN, GTAD's author developed **SGAlign layer** in their implementation.
 You have to compile a short cuda code to run Algorithm 1 in [GTAD](https://arxiv.org/abs/1911.11462).

 1. Create conda environment
     ```shell script